COVID-19 Q&A: Cancer Patients

 Should I wear a mask?

-At the present time, the Centers for Disease Control (CDC) recommends that everyone wear at least a cloth mask in public.
+Cancer patients receiving active treatment should continue to wear masks indoors away from home even if vaccinated.
 Patients who have had an allogeneic bone marrow transplant are generally advised to wear masks.
 Masks primarily help prevent the wearer from spreading germs to others; they are less effective in protecting the wearer from infection.
-Current temporary restrictions require everyone to wear masks in all UMMS facilities.

 Should I wear gloves?